-A 52-week, double-blind study of 811 men compared saw palmetto to a standard drug for BPH in another class: the alpha-blocker tamsulosin.
+A 52-week, double-blind study of 811 men compared saw palmetto (Permixon) to a standard drug for BPH in another class: the alpha-blocker Tamsulosin.
 10 Once again, both treatments proved equally effective.
 However, saw palmetto caused fewer side effects than the drug.
-In addition, the herb caused some prostate shrinkage, while the drug allowed a slight prostate enlargement.
+In addition, saw palmetto was associated with some prostate shrinkage, while the drug had a slight prostate enlargement.

 Although there are many theories about how saw palmetto works, none have been conclusively established.
 The best evidence suggests that the herb affects male hormones.

 For important dosage and safety information, see the full Saw Palmetto article.

 The pygeum tree is a tall evergreen native to central and southern Africa.
 Its bark has been used since ancient times for urinary problems.